qihongl/META-loader/README.md

 # META-loader

-This repo contains the useful code to interface with the META data [1].
+This repo contains a dataloader to interface with the META data [1].

 ### useful links to the META data